 All-in-all the ablation was far easier than anything I had imagined.
 I worried about so many stupid things – mainly things about pain.
 I didn’t want to have ANY pain and I didn’t.
 I’m still shocked that you can have a heart procedure like this and not have an ounce of pain.
 Sure I had a sore throat and some chest discomfort but even a wimp like me can handle that.
 If I have to have another ablation I won’t have a worry or concern in the world.

-I also want to say my experience at St. David’s was nothing short of amazing.
+I also want to say my experience at the Texas Cardiac Arrhythmia Institute at St. David’s was nothing short of amazing.
 Every hospital and clinic (and every business for that matter) should take a lesson or two from them.
 Every single staff person I came into contact with was super friendly and helpful.
 They were all genuinely concerned about me.
 My every need was met and then some.

 And of course my experience at St. Davids wouldn’t be complete without talking about the maestro himself, Dr. Natale.
 He was kind, gracious, and just a genuinely nice guy.
 And the fact that he told me I had a very good chance of being an “one and done” candidate only makes my opinion of him higher than it already was!